Leon Rodgers: Professional career

 Rodgers started his professional career in 2002 with Brandt Hagen.

 He played in the Netherlands for EiffelTowers Nijmegen and EiffelTowers Den Bosch from 2004 to 2007.
 He averaged 21.0 points, 8.3 rebounds and 3.0 assists over his three seasons in the Eredivisie.

 During his time in the Netherlands, he won the Most Valuable Player award of the Dutch Basketball League three times in a row, tying the record of Kees Akerboom.

 Personal

-Rodgers became a naturalised Venzuelan citizen in 2016.
+Rodgers became a naturalised Venezuelan citizen in 2016.